Pjhochman/MusicPlayer/readme.md

 ____________________________________________________________________________________________________________________________________________________________________

 ## Description
-Designed to keep track of songs, create setlists and upload files.
-Neumorphic Frontend Design.
-Post, Get, Patch, Delete requests.
-Login Authentication.
+Designed for bands to keep track of songs, create setlists and upload files.
+- Neumorphic UI.
+- Post, Get, Patch, Delete requests.
+- Login Authentication.
 ____________________________________________________________________________________________________________________________________________________________________

 ## About the Project